cjde/Hotwater-tank-monitor/README.md

 - py/hw_device.py - Daemon script running on the hotwater PI to respond to power control requests from hw_ctrl.py
 - py/Calibration.json - Calabration data for the temperature sensors
 - py/check_driver.sh - bash watchdog script to make sure that the HW driver is running
-- py/crontab - example crontab that publishes temperatures every minute ( via MQTT) and restartes the device driver if there it exits
+- py/crontab - example crontab that publishes temperatures every minute ( via MQTT) and restartes the device driver if it exits